vaibhavjagdale/QA-Assignment/README.md

 ### Test Result
 - Check test result in mochawesome-report folder.

-### Presentation of an SDLC sprint from standpoint of a QA engineer
+### Presentation on SDLC sprint from standpoint of a QA engineer
 - Check QA-Assignment.pptx.

 ### Note